- The difficult idea for the market

 - The founder background and vision may push away some partnerships and prevent the adoption

-The behind the Urbit is difficult, complicated and aims to build up the new Internet.
+The idea behind the Urbit is difficult, complicated and aims to build up the new Internet.
 That is a usual manifesto for blockchain projects, but Urbit's approach is more fundamental.
 The idea has something similar to NKN and Dfinity but here some idealistic motives are involved.
 That may turn both as a strong boost of support for the project and the detrimental anti-hype.
 Alternative for the network of virtual computers do not exist, but the winner in that race is able to upgrade the global Internet.
 By the way, the competitive landscape is weak.

 The project aims to build up a decentralized internet, where everyone is able to host and use a Virtual Machine in the cloud.
 A user is able to launch its server and determine its configurations.
 Urbit is built on the Hoon code and Arvo operation system, both created for Urbit.
 Blockchain is used as the cryptography instrument to ensure rights to intellectual property in the network and to virtual servers.
 The project has a Constitution, indicating that the hierarchy in the system was inspired by the Roman Empire law.
 The project's development may be tracked since 2002.
 The Github page is active.
 Roadmap for the project is unknown.